KaranSohal/BIM_Model/README.md

 # BIM_Model
-This repository is about storing and working on some of the BIM models.
+This repository is about  working on some of the BIM models.